FreeRDP/Remmina/README.md

 ## Configuration

 You can configure everything from the graphical interface or editing by hand the files under $HOME/.remmina or $HOME/.config/remmina

 ## Contributing

+See [CONTRIBUTING.md](https://raw.githubusercontent.com/FreeRDP/Remmina/next/CONTRIBUTING.md) for a better overview.

 If you want to contribute with code: